78 Best Energy Bars—Taste Tested & Ranked!

 Best Probar Flavors

-Complete rankings: 12 Best Probar Flavors of 2019
+Complete rankings: The Best Probar Flavors

 I had never tasted a Probar prior to our taste test.
 I was pleasantly surprised when I did.
 They taste great and sport some of the most intriguing flavors and textures in the bar world.
 (Try a Superfood Slam Probar for a bar that tastes like none other.)